fantrove/fantrove.github.io/CODE_OF_CONDUCT.md

 ## Enforcement

 Project maintainers are responsible for enforcing this Code of Conduct.
-Any participant or contributor who engages in unacceptable behavior may be subject to temporary or permanent bans from **FanTrove Hub**.
+Any participant or contributor who engages in unacceptable behavior may be subject to temporary or permanent bans from **FanTrove**.

 ---